Marc Jean-Bernard: Career

-In 1978, while working on his doctorate at Sarbonne, Jean-Bernard started a career as a classical guitarist, conductor, and musicologist.
+In 1978, while working on his doctorate at the Sorbonne, Jean-Bernard started a career as a classical guitarist, conductor, and musicologist.
 He performed extensively as a soloist and conductor until 2000.
-He is strongly interested in Latin American music, literature, and Latin American culture and has examined Latin American music's narrative and mythical dimensions from a philisophical standpoint.
-He moved to Colombia and began teaching philosophy of language at the University of Valle in Cali; he also joined the Conservatorio Antonio María Valencia as the dean of music faculty.
-In 2004, he was nominated as a consul of France in Puerto Rico and left Colombia to became a professor of humanities at the University of Puerto Rico (UPR) in San Juan.
-As consul, he has been involved in the development of European studies in Puerto Rico in conjugation with European universities.
-He became the director of the international studies program at UPR in 2009.
-More recent interests include the dialogue between Europe and the United States, with a topical emphasis on Latin America from international relations and cultural perspectives.
-In 2010, he became the dean of Puerto Rico's consular corps and in 2014 founded the first Institute of International Relations of Puerto Rico, a nonprofit think tank.
+An important experience as an intellectual and musician has been his radio contribution to Radio France (RFI, 1988-1993, producing cultural radio broadcasting, specially on classical music.
+Marc Jean-Bernard is still performing as a soloist in summer, giving specially Concert Lectures regularly in England (2015-2021).
+Even performing European repertoire, he has always been strongly interested in Latin American music, literature, and Latin American culture, and has examined Latin American music's narrative and mythical dimensions from a philosophical standpoint.
+Furthermore, he moved to Colombia and began teaching philosophy of language at the state University of Valle in Cali; he also joined the Conservatory Antonio María Valencia as the dean of music faculty.
+See the article published in the diary in Cali: Marc Jean-Bernard, músico y filósofo - Un guitarrista de talla munidal: Marc Jean-Bernard, Decano de música en el conservatorio Antonio María Valencia, un importante artista radicado en Cali, with photo, JPEG.
+In 2004, he was nominated as a consul of France in Puerto Rico and left Colombia to become a Dean of Music Faculty at the Puerto Rico Conservatory of Music and then professor of Humanities at the University of Puerto Rico (UPR) in San Juan.
+He is currently Catedréatico and Senator for his Faculty As consul, he has been involved in the development of French culture and European studies in Puerto Rico, in conjugation with European universities.
+He became the director of the International Studies program at UPR (General Studies) in 2009.
+At the UPR, Dr. Marc Passerieu dit Jean-Bernard taught Humanities, Aesthetics of Architecture (Master's degree), Theory and Practice of International Diplomacy.
+More philosophical interests include the cultural dialogue between Europe and the United States, with a topical emphasis on Latin America and Italy from the diplomatic relations and cultural perspectives.
+In 2010, he became the dean of Puerto Rico's consular corps, founded in 2014 the first Institute of International Relations of Puerto Rico, a nonprofit think tank.He is currently Consul Emeritus at the Consular Corps.